 • increased gas formation (flatulence);

-• belching, vomiting with a bitter taste (due to bile ingestion) - throwing food back into the stomach;
+• belching, vomiting with a bitter taste (due to bile) - throwing food back into the stomach;

 • Dumping is a syndrome.
-Occurs after a large meal.
-When the duodenum overflows, a redistribution of the bloodstream occurs (blood flow to the digestive organs, outflow from the head).
-Manifested by dizziness, drowsiness, a feeling of fullness in the stomach, fever in the upper body.
+Occurs after a heavy meal.
+When the duodenum is overfilled, a redistribution of the bloodstream occurs (blood flow to the digestive organs, outflow from the head).
+It manifests itself as dizziness, drowsiness, a feeling of fullness in the stomach, heat in the upper body.

-With an asymptomatic course of the disease, there may be no complaints, the detection of pathology is an accidental finding during gastroduodenoscopy.
+If the disease is asymptomatic, there may be no complaints; detection of pathology is an accidental finding during gastroduodenoscopy.

 Diagnostics

-The diagnosis of duodenitis is made in the presence of a combination of data:
+The diagnosis of duodenitis is made if there is a combination of data:

 2. Inspection.
-On palpation (palpation) of the abdomen, there is pain in the projection of the duodenum.
+When palpating (feeling) the abdomen, pain is noted in the projection of the duodenum.

 3. Instrumental examination data:

-• FGDS (fibrogastroduodenoscopy) - a scopic examination of the stomach cavity, duodenum.
-In the presence of duodenitis, characteristic signs are determined: (mucosal edema, redness).
-Each form of duodenitis is characterized by its own characteristics of FGDS - pictures:
+• FGDS (fibrogastroduodenoscopy) – scopic examination of the stomach cavity, duodenum.
+If duodenitis is present, it is determined characteristic features: (swelling of the mucous membrane, redness).
+Each form of duodenitis has its own characteristics of FGDS - pictures:

-• a) with catarrhal (or superficial) duodenitis - uniform reddening of the epithelium;
+• a) with catarrhal (or superficial) duodenitis - uniform redness of the epithelium;

-• b) the presence of erosion - with an erosive form;
+• b) the presence of erosions - with an erosive form;

-• c) the smoothness of the folds indicates a decrease in intestinal tone;
+• c) smoothness of the folds indicates a decrease in intestinal tone;

-• d) nodules on the mucosa - about the nodular form;
+• d) nodules on the mucous membrane – about the nodular form;

 • f) atrophy of the epithelium - about atrophic.

-• X-ray contrast study - conducting fluoroscopy or graphy after the patient has consumed a contrast agent (barium sulfate).
-With such a study, it is possible to identify gross violations in the structure and functioning of the organ; restructuring of the mucosa in this way cannot be detected.
-In the pathology of the duodenum, a number of signs are found:
+• X-ray contrast study - performing fluoroscopy or graphy after the patient has consumed a contrast agent (barium sulfate).
+With such a study, it is possible to identify gross disturbances in the structure and functioning of the organ; restructuring of the mucous membrane cannot be detected in this way.
+In case of duodenum pathology, a number of signs are found:

-• a) areas of narrowing indicate a tumor, adhesive process, developmental anomalies;
+• a) areas of narrowing indicate a tumor, adhesions, developmental anomalies;

-• b) areas of expansion indicate a decrease in tone, blockage of the lower intestines, a violation of the passage of food, nervous regulation;
+• b) areas of expansion indicate a decrease in tone, blockage of the lower parts of the intestine, disruption of food passage, and nervous regulation;

-• c) a symptom of a niche is observed with erosion, ulcers;
+• c) a niche symptom is observed with erosion, ulcer;

 • d) with mechanical obstruction, an accumulation of gases is detected;

-• e) smoothness of folds - with edema, inflammation;
+• e) smoothness of folds - with swelling, inflammation;

-• e) reflux - reflux of contents from the duodenum back into the stomach.
+• f) reflux - the reflux of contents from the duodenum back into the stomach.

 1. Laboratory data:

-• in a general blood test, an increase in ESR can be determined, indicating inflammation and anemia, as a sign of internal bleeding;
+• a general blood test can determine an increase in ESR, indicating inflammation and anemia, as a sign of internal bleeding;

-• biochemical blood test: in the initial stages of duodenitis, an increase in enzymes (eterokinase and alkaline phosphatase) will be noted, in the future their activity decreases;
+• biochemical blood test: for initial stages duodenitis, there will be an increase in enzymes (esterokinase and alkaline phosphatase), subsequently their activity decreases;

 Features in children

-Young children cannot localize the pain correctly, they most often just point to the stomach and say that it hurts.
-The most common symptoms include malaise, weakness, abdominal pain, nausea, belching, heartburn, and constipation.
-Exacerbation of duodenitis is more common in autumn and spring.
-In older children (from 10 years of age or more), the clinical picture does not differ significantly from adults.
+Small children cannot correctly localize pain; they most often simply point to their stomach and say that it hurts.
+Among the symptoms, the most common are malaise, weakness, abdominal pain, nausea, belching, heartburn, and constipation.
+Exacerbation of duodenitis occurs more often in autumn and spring.
+In older children (10 years or more) clinical picture does not differ significantly from adults.

 The treatment is complex.
-If helminthiasis has become the cause of duodenitis, deworming is an obligatory component.
+If the cause of duodenitis is helminthiasis, deworming is a mandatory component.

 Treatment